wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

       <tr>
         <td width="40%">
           <strong>New Ingestion Policy Version History</strong>:<p>
           When you edit an ingestion policy, you now create a version of that policy.
-To see the changes that have been made to an ingestion policy over time:
+As a Super Admin user, to see the changes that have been made to an ingestion policy over time:
           <ol>
           <li>From the gear icon on the toolbar, select <strong>Usage and Subscriptions</strong> and click the <strong>Ingestion Policies</strong> tab.</li>
           <li>Click the ellipsis icon next to the policy and select <strong>Versions</strong>.</li>